 Join A Writing Group Full of Passionate Writers

 To skip to the section you’re most interested in, just click below.

 - How Does Character Development Affect A Story?

 - How To Achieve Growth In Character

 - Character Development Exercises

-- Learn To Develop Characters In An Online Writing Group
+- Learn More About Character Development In Writing In An Online Writing Group

 When it comes to our fictional characters, the very same rules apply to them, and when they do, it helps make our stories and our character’s journies more compelling.

 Think of ourselves.
 Most of us want some kind of change in our lives.
 We want to better our standing, get a job we enjoy more, earn more money, buy more stuff.